zilial/html-images-gallery-solved/README.md

 After completing the assignment, feel free to explore the CSS and JS files to get a glimpse of the technologies you will learn in future modules of the Devslopes curriculum.

+**!!!
+NOTE**: You will find the "[TODO Tree](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree)" or the "[TODO Highlight](https://marketplace.visualstudio.com/items?itemName=jgclark.vscode-todo-highlight)" VSCode extension really useful for this assignment, as it will highlight every "TODO" keyword in the commented lines of the files you need to update.

 ## Learning Objectives

 This assignment should prove that a student is able to: